 Disclaimer: There are affiliate links in this post.
 This means that at no cost to you, I will receive a small commission if you purchase after clicking my link.
 I only promote products and services that I have researched and from vendors that I trust.
 Thanks for supporting my business.

-We think the best beach canopy in 2022 is the Red Suricata Beach Canopy, but I’ve also listed 8 other models that I think are outstanding and that will suit different needs.
-If you are looking to compare pop up canopies specifically, then check out our review of the best pop up canopies.
+After researching over 31 types of beach canopy, we think the best beach canopy for family trips is the Red Suricata beach shelter, but we’ve also listed 9 other models that we think are outstanding and that will suit different needs.

 - Red Suricata – Our favourite.
 Innovative, open and breezy.
-Takes up lots of beach space.
+Need plenty of beach space.

 - Sun Nina – Also a great option.
 Open and breezy.
 Well priced.
-Can take up a bit of room.
+Also needs plenty of beach space.

 - Lightspeed – Easiest Setup.
 Water resistant top.
 Sitting room only for adults.